Minna minna minna! Doraemon has popped by Singapore for a brief visit!

 To repeat what’s mentioned above, the bulk of the exhibition is at the lawn right before the NMS.
 The life-size figurines are surrounded by a barricade and subject to social-distancing measures.
 But day or night, they wouldn’t be an issue to photograph.

 By the way, this exhibition is hardly the only time Dora-chan is featured in Singapore.
 As recent as last Christmas, he was the festive mascot for AMK Hub.
 In July last year, Monster Curry also had a branded promotion featuring him.

 Within the NMS

 The exhibition is ongoing till Dec 27, 2020.
-Check the official page for visiting details!
+Check this official page for other NMS events.